andreasekstrom/cucumber-viewer/README.md

 By _simplest_ I mean...

-* Get something running in notime: Timebox so far: two 40-minute train-rides...
+* Get something running in notime: Initial timebox: two 40-minute train-rides...
 * Easy install
 * No or little maintenance - Should not require a database or index server and such...